OfficeDev/office-js-docs-pr/docs/excel/custom-functions-localize.md

 ## Localize function names

-To declare a localized function name, you will set alternative `name` and `description` properties within your function's JSON file.
+To declare a localized function name, create additional `name` and `description` properties within your function's JSON file.
 You can declare multiple localized names and descriptions.

 Note your functions' `name` and `description` can change by locale, the `id` of each function is not localized.
 This `id` property is how Excel identifies your function as unique and should not be changed once it is set.